- Electronic logging devices (ELDs) are used on commercial vehicles to, among other things, record how long drivers are on the road.

 How much do ELDs typically cost?

 ELDs can range in cost from hundreds to thousands of dollars per vehicle.
 Costs include the device hardware, a monthly software fee and professional installation.
 While most ELDs offer comparable features, they all have different price points and levels of support.
-It’s important, therefore, to choose the right ELD provider and GPS fleet tracking software to meet the fleet carrier’s specific needs.
+It’s important, therefore, to choose the right ELD provider and GPS fleet management software to meet the fleet carrier’s specific needs.

 While many fleet carriers are legally mandated to equip their commercial vehicles with ELDs, the costs are offset by significant savings from improved fuel efficiency, driver safety and fleet productivity.